synapsecns/sanguine/docs/bridge/docs/Services/Submitter.md

 )
 ```

-### Architecture, Nonce Management, Database, Internals
+### Nonce Management, Database, Internals

-#### Architecture: Submitter, Chain Queue, Queue

 #### Nonce Management and Multichain

 Submitter was designed with multiple chains in mind by keeping track of a thread-safe `map[chainid]nonce`.
 When we build the transaction opts, we lock on the chainid until we finish firing off the transaction.
-We also keep a txHash -> txStatus map with a similar, thread-safe mechanism.
+We also keep a `map[txHash]txStatus` with the same thread-safe mechanism.
 This allows us to concurrently fire off transactions on different chains while ensuring our nonces are correct.

-The [Chain Queue](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/chain_queue.go) is the actual implementation of the queue, while The [Queue](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/chain_queue.go) actually handles the overall processing of the queue in the `processQueue` method.
+The [Queue](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/chain_queue.go) has a selector loop running at all times that calls the `processQueue` method, concurrently processing and storing confirmed txs, or using the [chain queue](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/chain_queue.go) to fire off and store pending txs on chain.

-#### Service
+#### Customizing DB Behavior

-The Chain Queue db interface, [Service](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/db/service.go), allows a user to customize their transaction db behavior.
-The base implementation is in [store.go](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/db/txdb/store.go).
+The Chain Queue db interface, [Service](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/db/service.go), allows a user to customize their Transaction DB behavior.
+The concrete implementation is in [store.go](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/db/txdb/store.go).

-#### Database
+#### Transaction DB

-When sending transactions, we are able to check on the status of them after we fire them off.
-The schema for a transaction is
+The schema for a transaction to be stored in the Transaction DB is:

 ```go
 // ETHTX contains a raw evm transaction that is unsigned.